ppurang/asynch/README.md

 1. Immutable - API to assemble requests and response handling is immutable.
 2. Easy parts are easy (if you can look beyond weird operators and operator precedence).
 For example a request is easy to assemble
 `GET > "http://www.google.com"` actually even the `GET` isn't really needed either `("http://www.host.com" >> Accept(ApplicationJson))`.
 3. Full control -  you are forced to deal with the exceptions and responses.
-You even have the request that gt executed if you wanted to modify it to re-execute.
+You even have the request that got executed if you wanted to modify it to re-execute.
 4. Parts are done with scalaz goodness.